9 Safe And Beneficial Exercise Ideas For People With Lower Back Pain

 And this is where lots of people fall down.

 Because they put off taking part in activities as they are scared that they'll cause themselves even more damage.

-It makes sense when you think about it.
+And it makes sense when you think about it.

-Every instinct is telling you to rest up and recover instead.
+As every instinct is telling you to rest up and recover instead.

 Have a hot bath, put your feet up, let it pass.

 These are our survival instincts talking that have evolved over centuries to tell us that signs of pain = immediate danger.

 However, when your back pain is chronic and persistent this is simply not the case.

 As there's no immediate danger with this type of pain, it just is, so you need to override your instincts and get yourself out there.